 New and used equipment inventories are stated at the lower of cost or market, with cost determined by specific-identification.
 Inventories of parts and supplies are stated at the lower of the average cost or market.
-See also the "Recent Accounting Pronouncements" discussion below for new accounting guidance related to measurement of inventories.
+See also the "Recent Accounting Pronouncements" on page 47 for new accounting guidance related to measurement of inventories.